 It could also be appropriate for mature students and/or career changers to include a personal statement if they have a good range of transferable skills and experience.

-What to put in a personal statement if you are going to have one
+What to put in a personal statement if you are going to have one: good and bad examples

 If you do include a personal statement, you need to make sure it is very specific to the field or organisation you’re applying for: highlight one or two key relevant achievements and skills and articulate your career aims clearly.

 To do this, you need to steer clear of anything like: ‘I want to take on new challenges and progress in my chosen career.’
 Instead, consider the specifics of the career sector.
 For example, if a civil engineer was very clear that they wanted to work in the water sector at a consultancy, an example of a good opening sentence would be: ‘A civil engineering graduate with experience of working for a contractor and a consultancy seeks a graduate role with a consultancy in its water division.’
 This career goal is very specific and clearly articulated – and by highlighting that they’ve done work experience with both types of construction organisation, they are telling recruiters that they’ve made a considered career choice.

 If, however, the civil engineer was posting to a jobs board and wanted to attract a greater number of employers and wasn't fussy about the division they worked in, they shouldn't state their career aim so starkly, but should instead highlight their final-year project and industry-related work experience.